jkaczor6/GASCrash/README.md

 A combat game built in Unreal Engine 5 as a deep dive into the **Gameplay Ability System (GAS)**.
 The project covers all core GAS components from scratch — abilities, attributes, AI, Gameplay Effects, Gameplay Cues and more.

-> 🚧 Work in progress — actively developed alongside a structured GAS course.

 ---

 ## 🎮 About